ArgonDesign/alogic/doc/preproc.md

 # Preprocessor

-Alogic implements a preprocessor which uses the syntax of the C preprocessor, but has a significantly smaller feature set compered to the C preprocessor.
+Alogic implements a preprocessor which uses the syntax of the C preprocessor, but has a significantly smaller feature set compared to the C preprocessor.
 The main use of the preprocessor is to allow sharing type definitions through include files.